fairhopeweb/docs-4/about/glossary/behaviour.md

 # Behaviour

 Behaviors are how we write custom backend code for Budibase.
-A behaviour
+A behaviour:

 * Is a javascript function, that takes one argument
 * Lives inside a javascript module.
 We refer to this module as a "Behaviour Source"